 What happens if I give information that is not true?

-- not telling the EI staff about all of your earnings
+- not telling Service Canada about all of your earnings

 - lying about being available for work